-The Princess and the Frog is ready to crank up the waterworks with Ray's death.
+The film really cranks up the waterworks with Ray's death.
 No, not Disney Death.
 Actual, factual, honest-to-God-death.
 But never fear!
 Just as you're sobbing yourself ragged, the happy tears chime in.
 Ray and Evangeline, together forever in the night sky...

 So seconded it hurts.
 Ray deserves his own pair of awesome triangular shades.
 That bug's Heroic Sacrifice is something Kamina himself would be proud of.

 Tiana's ten-second reprise of "Almost There", when it looks as if the dream she has spent most of her life working toward has been anticlimactically shot down.
 It's arguably one of the movie's highlights.